kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 - The names must be unique across both the state and command interfaces.
 - Since `outputs` can have both state and command interfaces, if these interfaces are configured with the same name, they are considered connected.
 In this case, the system will handle them by first reading the state of the `output`, then writing to it via the command interface.

-###### Controller side configuration
+##### Controller side configuration

-To configure the controller side, two additional files are available in the `kuka_external_control_sdk/iiqka_os2/krl/SensorInterface` directory:
+To configure the controller side, two additional files are available in the `kuka_external_control_sdk/krc_setup/iiqka_os2` directory:

-1. The `rsi_gpio_joint_pos.rsix` file offers an example of how to set up the different I/Os.
+1. The `RobotSensorInterface/Context/rsi_gpio_joint_pos.rsix` file offers an example of how to set up the different I/Os.
 For detailed instructions, please refer to the RSI manual on KUKA Xpert.
    - The file can be edited via RSI Visual in iiQWorks.Sim.
    - All I/Os should be connected to the inputs or outputs of the Ethernet RSI object.
-2. To run the GPIO example, a `rsi_gpio_example.src` file has been added.

-Since both iiQKA.OS2 and KSS systems uses the same message format, the Ethernet object's `xml` file can be found in the `kuka_external_control_sdk/kss/krl/SensorInterface` directory:

-1. The Ethernet RSI object requires the `rsi_gpio_ethernet.xml` configuration file.
+2. The Ethernet RSI object requires the `RobotSensorInterface/Ethernet_configuration/rsi_gpio_ethernet.xml` configuration file.
    - The `<SEND>` object contains all parameters that are sent to the client.
    - The `<RECEIVE>` object contains all the parameters that are received from the client.
    - To add a new I/O element the following parameters must be set: